heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 - Using the Metadata Service API
 - Using the Query Service API

 You can get partition metadata using the Query Service API only if the partition has the HERE tile scheme.
 For more information on the HERE tile scheme, see [Partitions](https://developer.here.com/olp/documentation/data-user-guide/portal/layers/partitions.html).

-For performance reasons, it is best to use the Query Service API to get metadata for a specific partition.
+For performance reasons, it is best to use the Query Service API only to get metadata for a specific partition.
 For batch processes, and to get metadata for many partitions or all partitions in a layer, use the Metadata Service API.

 **To get partition metadata from a versioned layer:**

-1. Create the `versionedLayerClient` object.
+1. Create the `VersionedLayerClient` object.

    For instructions, see [Create VersionedLayerClient](#create-versionedlayerclient).